 At this point, the more ideas you generate — the better.

-After the brainstorming session has ended, you will take time to analyze the elicited ideas in more detail, focusing on the good ones.
+After the brainstorming session has ended, you will take time to analyze the ideas in more detail, focusing on the good ones.

-Technique #6: Mind Mapping
+Technique #6: Mind mapping

 Technique #7: Role-play